 In a weighing test, when increasing or decreasing the load, it is important not to overshoot or undershoot.
 This means that when you increase the load, you must approach each test point with increasing weight.
 You should not add too much weight and then remove it, because then you lose the hysteresis information.

-Picture below is a general illustration of hysteresis.
-When instrument is calibrated, the results are different with increasing and decreasing calibration points:
+The picture below is a general illustration of hysteresis.
+When the instrument is calibrated, the results are different with increasing and decreasing calibration points:

 5. Minimum weight test

 A minimum weight test is a test that is not always required to be done.
 This test is anyhow required within some industries, like the pharmaceutical industry.

 The purpose of the minimum weight test is to find the smallest load that can be measured while still achieving reliable measurement results and fulfilling the accuracy requirements.
 When the measured value gets smaller, typically the relative error of the reading becomes higher.
 The weighing instrument should not be used to measure any loads smaller than the minimum load.

 For the minimum weight test, the two main standards have a different approach.
 Let’s take a quick look at those: